The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 It adds to security costs.

-Uh it makes it difficult to use outdoor facilities at night.
+It makes it difficult to use outdoor facilities at night.

-Yet I have found pictures of actual turtles in broad daylight on beaches.
+Yet, I have found pictures of actual turtles in broad daylight on beaches.

-We can't put out the moon, and it's up there every night, even if there's cloud cover, you can see turtle sees a light in the moon, oh, tries to climb to the moon.
+Even if there's cloud cover, you can sea turtle sees a light in the moon, oh, tries to climb to the moon.

 What does it do?

-So, it used to be that we had to turn the lights off in May and turn them back on in October, which is fine.
+So it used to be that we had to turn the lights off in May and turn them back on in October, which is fine.

-That's that's but eight months a year.
+But eight months a year.

-So I, ladies and gentlemen, am seriously considering founding the forthcoming turtle preservation society of Palm Beach.
+So I, ladies and gentlemen, am seriously considering founding the forthcoming Turtle Preservation Society of Palm Beach.

 We all must adapt.

-The environmentalist wackos would prefer it if nobody lived on the beach, so that the turtles wouldn't be interrupted by anything.
+The environmentalist wackos would prefer it if nobody lived on the beach so that the turtles wouldn't be interrupted by anything.

 You can get exemptions.